ritviyer/Distributed-Music-Recommendation-using-Spark/README.md

 6. Select a pySpark Kernel once it starts.
 7. Finally, run the Jupyter Notebook.

+### hdf5_getters.py
+Extracting each audio attribute from HDF5 file

+### msdHDF5toCSV.py
+Converting the files in HDF5 format to CSV format and writing to SongCSV.csv file

+### combineMetadataTripletDataset.py
+Joining the data of metadata.csv and triplets.txt files over song_id to obtain consolidated dataset.

 ### cleanlasFMdata.py
 Cleaning the data and converting the tab separated dat file into csv files.